polylam1994/hse_mcv_MLinCV/README.md

 ## Introduction

-This is a HSE MCV week2 task 2 - Setup CI pipeline
+This is a HSE MCV week3 task 2 - Setup web demo

 ## Installation